-The Financial Aid Department reviews students' final grades after they have been released.
-Our goal is to fund the student as soon as possible.
-The Registrar regularly and timely supplies the Financial Aid Department with official AP lists as soon as grades are finalized.
-The Financial Aid Department reviews the Registrars' list to determine which students are eligible.
-At the end and beginning of the Fall and Spring semesters, the Financial Aid Department reviews the Registrar's new official AP list to determine if students previously on AP have regained eligibility for federal direct loans and checks to see if students are making academic progress, that is, achieving a cGPA of 2.0 or better.
+The Financial Aid Department reviews SAP at the official start date of each semester.
+At the beginning of the Fall and Spring semesters, the Financial Aid Department reviews the Registrar's official Academic Probation (AP) list to determine if students previously on AP have regained eligibility for federal direct loans and checks to see if students are making academic progress by achieving a CGPA of 2.0 or better.

-Students on Academic probation are expected to check-in with Professor Kaldis, Assistant Dean of Students, as she is the academic advisor for Academic Probation students and will help these students develop a plan to succeed and make academic progress.
+Students on Academic probation are expected to check in with Professor Kaldis, Assistant Dean of Students, Academic Advisor for Academic Probation students.
+She will help students develop a plan to succeed and make academic progress.
 Students on Academic Probation are asked to review their final exams with their professors from the previous semester, to check for mathematical errors and to learn from the mistakes they may have made on the final exams.
-If a student takes a semester off or leaves MSLAW, the AP status stays on their record and the student will be considered on AP until the student achieves a cumulative GPA of a 2.0 or better.
+If a student takes a semester off or leaves MSL, the AP status stays on their record and the student will be considered on AP until the student achieves a cumulative GPA of a 2.0 or better.
+At the end of the SAP semester and under certain circumstances, students may be able to be funded their previously requested Federal Direct Student Loan if they have achieved a CGPA of 2.0.
+Students also have an option to Appeal the institution's SAP policy by following the SAP Appeal Process.